Why is it essential to wash your Locks properly?

 After washing:

-Step 6: Lightly moisturize after washing
+Step 6: Lightly hydrate after washing

-Step 7: Adopt a simple, regular routine
+Step 7: Adopt a simple and regular routine

-A simple loc routine includes:
+A simple Locks routine includes:

-- a controlled wash,
+- controlled washing,

-- a good rinse,
+- good rinsing,

-- light moisturizing,
+- light hydration,

 - daily protection (night and shower).

-Conclusion: clean locs without compromise
+Conclusion: clean Locks without compromise

 Frequently Asked Questions (FAQ)

-Does washing your locs often damage them?
+Does washing Locks often damage them?

-Because of residue or insufficient drying.
+Because of residues or insufficient drying.

-Can you easily wash your locs at home?
+Can Locks be easily washed at home?

-Should you use conditioner on locs?
+Should conditioner be used on Locks?

-How can you avoid white residue?
+How to avoid white residues?

-Use little product and rinse thoroughly.
+Use little product and rinse abundantly.

-Can new locs be washed?
+Can recent Locks be washed?

-Yes, gently and with a good technique.
+Yes, gently and with good technique.